 Medical professionals who specialize in artificial limbs, of course, also need broad AI knowledge to improve their craft.
 AI is also essential in the development of assistive devices, such as hearing aids, cochlear implants, and visual restoration devices.

-Speaking of AI in the medical field, a 13-year-old boy from Mexico actually invented a device that can detect early signs of breast cancer in women.
-Julian Rios Cantu, the inventor, witnessed his mother fight breast cancer, which had caused both of her breasts to be removed.
+Speaking of AI in the medical field, a 13-year-old boy from Mexico actually invented a device that can detect early signs of breast infection in women.
+Julian Rios Cantu, the inventor, witnessed his mother fight breast infection, which had caused both of her breasts to be removed.
 Cantu’s mother won the fight, but he couldn’t let other women face the same ordeal when they can prevent the worst of their disease.

 Hence, he invented the EVA bra.
-It has sensors that can detect changes in skin elasticity and temperature, which help tell if there’s a symptom of breast cancer.
+It has sensors that can detect changes in skin elasticity and temperature, which help tell if there’s a symptom of breast infection.
 After use, the data collected by the EVA bra is sent to his company, Higia Technologies, where they’d calculate the person’s risk using an AI algorithm.